 In either case, you’ll probably be clearing out a lot of “old baggage”, of one sort or another.

-It’s more than ordinary “everyday clutter” that should be weeded out and banished.
+It’s not just ordinary “everyday clutter” that should be weeded out and banished.
 No item is too large or too small to be considered.

 This means the extra, unloved and ancient/broken/non-relevant furniture too.
 It might not be practical to get rid of some of your larger furniture now, but do make a replacement plan.

-You might find these articles helpful for re-arranging newly empty space or if it’s time to buy something new.
+You might find these articles helpful for re-arranging newly empty space or if it’s time to buy something new altogether.

 - How To Plan The Best Furniture Layouts For Every Room